Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 }
 ```

---

 Remember: Arrays in Java have **fixed length**.
-New positions cannot be added and existing positions cannot be removed from an array.
+New positions cannot be added, and existing positions cannot be removed from an array.

 ---